for Enrichment and Specialization

 degrees by enrolling in appropriate study abroad programs.
 The University

-foreign language proficiency requirement can be met while on an approved
+foreign language proficiency requirement can be met (in full or in part) while on an approved

 study abroad program.
 Additionally, students who did not meet the foreign